⭐️

 Q. Are third-party vendors required to be FedRAMP authorized?

 A. The third-party vendor does not have to be FedRAMP compliant, but there are security controls you must make sure they adhere to.
-If there is a connection to the 3rd party vendor, they should be list in the System Security Plan in the Interconnection Table.
-You can also search through the System Security Plan template and search on “third-party” or “third party” and see all of the security controls that apply to Third Parties.
+If there is a connection to the 3rd party vendor, they should be listed in the System Security Plan in the Interconnection Table.
+You can also search through the System Security Plan template and search on “third-party” or “third party” to see all of the security controls that apply to Third Parties.

 Q. What is the difference between FISMA and FedRAMP controls?